 You CAN stop this condition.

-Food is your best medicine!
-When it comes to reversing type 2 diabetes, the best type 2 diabetic diet is simply low glycemic eating and regular exercise.
+Food and exercise are your best medicine!
+When it comes to reversing type 2 diabetes, the best diet is simply low glycemic eating and regular exercise.
 In 2008 a study published in the New England Journal of Medicine found that the Mediterranean diet rich in omega 3 fatty acids and low glycemic carbohydrates is the best diet to control blood sugar.
 This is the way to increase your insulin sensitivity.

 This is a food lover’s diet but acts like medicine in that it nourishes your